This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Mexican Beer: This is a type of beer made in Mexico from barley malt, hops, non-malted cereals, corn, yeast, and water.
-The book called for Tecate, but we used Modelo Especial because it has a light and crisp flavor.
-For a mocktail version of this drink, try Corona Cero in place of the beer.
+This recipe specifically calls for Tecate, but I used Modelo Especial.

 Tonic Syrup: This is a sweetener made with quinine, citrus oils, cane sugar, benzoic acid, citric acid, and water.
-We used Liber & Co.
+I used Liber & Co.
 Premium Tonic Syrup.

 Crème De Cassis: This is a liqueur made with blackcurrants, sugar, and alcohol.
-We used Maison Ferrand Mathilde Cassis Liqueur because it has a tart, bittersweet flavor.
-For a mocktail version of this drink, try Monin Premium Blackcurrant Syrup in place of the blackcurrant liqueur.
+I used Maison Ferrand Mathilde Cassis Liqueur.

 Bartending Tools